shospodarets/sass-to-js/README.md

 @import "sass-to-js/sass/sass-to-js";
 ```

-After that you can pass any your Sass maps or lists variables to util function `sassToJs`.
+After that you can pass any your Sass maps variables to util function `sassToJs`.
 Examples:

 ```sass
 .breakpoints-data{